How Platinum Group Metals Are Used in Jewelry

 Palladium

-Palladium has a slightly darker hue than platinum, edging closer to silver-gray than silver-white.
-For practical purposes, though, palladium is visually indiscernible from platinum.
-A trained professional would have to closely examine these two PGM metals side by side to tell the difference.
+Though palladium has a slightly darker hue than platinum, edging closer to silvery-gray than silvery-white, the two metals look practically identical.
+A trained professional would have to closely examine these two platinum metals side by side to tell the difference.

-As well as palladium being harder and more scratch-resistant than platinum, it’s also about fifteen times as rare, which contributes to its higher price point.
-At the time of updating this guide, palladium is about 50% more expensive than platinum.
+As well as palladium being harder and more scratch-resistant than platinum, it’s also about fifteen times as rare, which contributes to its slightly higher price point.

 However, because it’s less dense, palladium jewelry uses less metal by weight than jewelry made from platinum.
-As such, palladium jewelry is currently priced only slightly higher than platinum jewelry.
+As such, palladium jewelry isn’t significantly more expensive than platinum jewelry.

 Chemical SymbolPdMohs Hardness4.75 to 5